balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 **Add comment**

 ```
-Agent: Add a comment to issue #12 in repo "demo-streamlit" saying:
+ Add a comment to issue #12 in repo "demo-streamlit" saying:
 "Thanks — can you paste a small example string that triggers the tokenizer problem?
 I'll assign Copilot to propose a patch."
 ```

 **Assign Copilot**

 ```
-Agent: Assign Copilot to assist on issue #12 in repo "demo-streamlit".
+ Assign Copilot to assist on issue #12 in repo "demo-streamlit".
 Scope: propose code changes and unit tests.
 Message: "Please propose a patch for analyze_text(): add a None guard, docstring, optional remove_stopwords param, and pytest tests."
 ```